lando/lando/docs/config/services.md

 Build Steps
 -----------

-If you want to script out some common build steps your app needs such as `composer install` or `grunt sass` we let you run some additional commands on each services using the `build` key.
-Note that these steps must make sense within the context of the container you are running aka if you want to do `composer` things you probably want to set up a `build` on your `php` service and not on your `node` cli container.
-These commands are run as you so you cannot do `sudo-y` things.
-For that sort of thing see [Build Extras](#build-extras) below.
+If you want to script out some common build steps your app needs such as `composer install` or `grunt sass`, we let you run some additional commands on each service using the `build` key.
+Note that these steps must make sense within the context of the container you are running.
+In other words, if you want to do `composer` things, you probably want to set up a `build` on your `php` service and not on your `node` cli container.
+These commands are run as you, so you cannot do `sudo-y` things.
+For that sort of thing, see [Build Extras](#build-extras) below.

 ```yml
 services: